-Volume is an important technical analysis tool to learn and understand how to apply to price movements.
+Volume is an important technical analysis concept to learn and understand how it applies to price movements.

 Volume increases every time a buyer and seller transact their stock or futures contract.
 If a buyer buys one share of stock from a seller, then that one share is added to the total volume of that particular stock.

 - When prices rise or fall, an increase in volume acts as confirmation that the rise or fall in price is real and that the price movement had strength.

 - When prices rise or fall and there is a decrease in volume, then this might be interpreted as being a weak price move, because the price move had very little strength and interest from traders.

 The chart below of Gold futures shows a strong trend being confirmed by a strong increase in volume: